 NOW Solutions Glycerin 16-Fluid Ounces: Compared to what I paid, this is a real bargain.
 I have been purchasing the NOW brand of essential oils and have been very happy with them, even though they appear to be budget prices.

-NOW Foods Lavender Oil: Pick you scent.
+NOW Foods Lavender Oil: I tend to use cheap essential oils in my soap products since their use is for smell only.
+(Come on, really.
+The soap goes right down the drain!)
+Pick you scent.
 I happen to like lavender but seems to me that peppermint, orange or rose would work wonderfully as well.

 Yardley of London Naturally Moisturizing Bar Soap: The Yardley soap worked well and can be found at the dollar store but the available scents are limited.
 Amazon or even your local drug store will have more variety.